cc004/WireShark/README.md

    * Move `libWireSharkLib.dll` to your *mod* folder.
    * **Disable** the WireShark mod.
    * Load the *WireSharkRuntime* mod into the game, and enter the same map where you ran the code generation step.

+### Configuration

+- **Parallel Thread Count** (default: `1x`):
+  Set to `1` if there are bugs.
+A higher value requires more memory during preprocessing.
+  *Only available when "No Order in Wires" is set to false.*

+- **No Order in Wires** (default: `on`):
+  If the order on the same wire matters, enabling this option will speed up preprocessing, but the circuit might behave slightly differently than in vanilla logic.

+- **Enable AOT Mode** (default: `off`):
+  When enabled, the game will perform additional caching and generate an `impl.cpp` file for AOT mode.
+This process is slow and not required for JIT mode.